marco262/my_wiki/data/dnd/class/artificer.md

 type = construct
 alignment = neutral
 armor_class = 13 (natural armor)
-hit_points = equal the homunculus's Constitution modifier + your Intelligence modifier + your level in this class speed = 20 ft., fly 30 ft. strength = 4
+hit_points = 1 + your Intelligence modifier + your level in this class (the homunculus has a number of Hit Dice [d4s] equal to your arti¦cer level) speed = 20 ft., fly 30 ft. strength = 4
 dexterity = 15